drecchia/maplibre-layer-control/API.md

 - Use clear labels and group related overlays.

 State management
-- Persist user preferences with `persist.localStorageKey`.
+- To persist user preferences, pass `persist.localStorageKey`.
+By default, no persistence is used.
 - Validate persisted state during restore.
 - Plan migrations for persisted keys/format changes.